 statements like this:

-const towns = await db.fighters
+const trees = await db.fighters

 .avg({